 Congratulations on your intent to establish a local energy committee/commission!
 We recommend this overview of local energy committees as a starting point, which includes information on the enabling legislation, how to create a commission, how many members may serve, and much more.

-We also recommend seeking advice from the Department of Revenue Services and the Local Government Center before proceeding with forming an energy commission.
+We also recommend seeking advice from the Department of Revenue Services and the NH Municipal Association before proceeding with forming an energy commission.
 In addition, you are welcome to contact the Local Energy Solutions Program Coordinator for personalized assistance.